abhijeetsagr-g/gamypad/README.md

 # Gamypad
-> Use your smartphone as a virtual game controller on Linux.
+> Use your smartphone as a virtual game controller on Linux inspired by PC REMOTE MONET.

 ---